Dr. Kate Fortmueller

 Research Interests and Activities

 Dr. Fortmueller’s work combines political economy, media industries studies, and cultural studies.
 Her research on actors and below the line talent utilizes both archival evidence and ethnographic methods to explore historical and contemporary issues for people working in film, television, and digital production.
-Her work appears in Television & New Media, Spectator, and is forthcoming in The Journal of Film and Video, and Film History.
+Dr. Fortmueller’s forthcoming book is about actors and the growth of freelance labor in Hollywood.
+Her work appears in Film History, the Historical Journal of Film, Radio, and Television, Journal of Film and Video, Television & New Media and is forthcoming in Media Industries.

 Abstract: Actors are, and have always been, the biggest labor force in Hollywood.
 Although their faces might be familiar, how they have negotiated the extremely competitive and ever-changing business of Hollywood is typically a mystery.
 For many, at least those below the level of stars, work in Hollywood is inconsistent.
 Hollywood Freelance demonstrates how sporadic […]Read More